spesmilo/electrumx/docs/protocol-methods.rst

     The output index, a non-negative integer. (sometimes called prevout_n, in inputs)

+  *spk_hint*

+    The scriptPubKey (output script) corresponding to the outpoint, as a hexadecimal string.
+This is optional, and if provided might be used by the server to find the outpoint.
+The behaviour is undefined if an incorrect value is provided.

 **Result**

   The status of the TXO, taking the mempool into consideration.